MarkWilcock/Generative-AI-Course/10 Introduction.md

 * to decide if a thing is in a particular class e.g. is the image that of a dog, a cat, or neither (classification).

-## Large Language Models (LLMs)
+## Large Language Models

-A large language model is a type of Generative AI program designed to understand, generate, and interact with human language.
+A large language model (LLM) is a type of Generative AI program designed to understand, generate, and interact with human language.
 It is trained on vast amounts of text data.
 An LLM uses statistical analysis and language modelling techniques to repeatedly predict the next word in a sentence to build a response to a prompt.

 It does not always choose the _most_ probable next word.
 This is controlled by a setting named "temperature" If the temperature becomes warmer, the LLM is less likely to choose the most probable word and the output becomes more creative.